The E_loo() function computes weighted expectations (means, variances,

 For computing quantiles, a vector of probabilities.

-Optionally, a vector or matrix (the same dimensions as x
+Optionally, a vector or matrix (the same dimensions as x)

 of raw (not smoothed) log ratios.
 If working with log-likelihood values,

 the log ratios are the negative of those values.
-If log_ratios
+If log_ratios is

 specified we are able to compute more accurate Pareto k

-diagnostics specific to E_loo()
+diagnostics specific to E_loo().

 A named list with the following components: